 There’s yet another point to consider.
 What if this urn is only a temporary container?
 Some people want their ashes scattered at sea or in some special spot.
 If this urn will only hold their ashes for a few hours or days, there’s no need to invest in something that will last for generations.

 - Personalized urn: Engraved urns usually include basic details.
 Name and dates are common choices.
 Personalized urns open a much wider range of options.
-Since there’s no limit on how much personalization you can include, these range from $60-$300, on average.
+Since there’s no limit on how much personalization you can include, these urns can range from $50 to several hundred dollars.
 Whether you’d like an urn shaped like a motorcycle or a photo embedded in it, there are options available.

-- Granite urn: These heavyweights cost between $90-$160 dollars.
+- Granite urn: These heavyweights cost between $90-$160.
 Depending on where you order it from, you might pay extra in shipping.

 - Biodegradable urn: These urns are made out of many different types of material.
 From paper to wood, it’s a big range.
 The price changes, too.
 Some biodegradable urns cost around forty dollars, while others top out at $150.